 “Paraeducators have been wanting training for a long time.
 This program will better equip us with the tools we need to serve students and support teachers.”

 This program offers paraeducators professional development training to enhance their career.

-During the 2019-20 school year, school districts are required to provide 14 hours of training on the Fundamental Course of Study (FCS) to paraeducators.
+By June 30, 2021, school districts are required to provide all 28 hours of training on the Fundamental Course of Study (FCS) to their paraeducators.
 This is paid time.

 Who is responsible for providing the training?

 It is the responsibility of your school district to provide training on the FCS.
 Paraeducators should contact their school district’s human resources office for training details.

 What are the requirements of the certificate program?

 - Complete training on the FCS provided by the school district; and